arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 The final form that inheritance takes (kind of) is called composition.
 One class can inherit another's functionality, indirectly, by storing an instance of it.

 For example, in an earlier lab, we created a `Book` class, and then created a `BookShelf` class whose purpose was to store and manage a collection of `Book` instances.
 By "running" several `Book` instances, the `BookShelf` class inherited their functionality in a sense.
-This is called **inheritance by composition**, or **private inheritance** (the other forms of inheritance that we've discussed have been examples of **public inheritance**).
+This is called **inheritance by composition**, which is a bit of a misnomer in that inheritance in the true sense is not done; the derived class does not have the functionality of the base class except through accessing its reference instance of the base class.

 ## Class Hierarchy Example - The Animal Kingdom